clearwsd/clearwsd/README.md

 ```

 #### Evaluation
+The CLI provides several modes of evaluation/application.
+You can perform cross-validation, test on a specific dataset,
+apply a trained model to raw text, or try out a model interactively by typing in test sentences.
 ##### Cross Validation
 Specify the number of folds with `-cv`. `-cv 5`, for example, can be used for 5-fold cross validation.:
 ```bash